GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 # Private Forseti with SCC integration

-This guide will guide you on through a private Forseti installation, following production best practices.
+This guide will walk you through a private Forseti installation, following production best practices.
 This means you will:
 - Deploy Forseti in it's own VPC (not the default VPC).
 - Restrict the firewall rules that are pre-configured.
 - Optionally, remove the public IP from the GCE instances.